TecSAR (SAR Technology Demonstration Satellite)

 - Image quality checks are performed on a regular basis several times a year.
-Since launch, no degradation in image quality was observed, the ISLR and PSLR figures remain stable.
+Since launch, no degradation in image quality was observed, and the ISLR and PSLR figures remain stable.

-- As of 2014, a second generation satellite, TecSAR-2, is under development.
+- As of 2014, a second-generation satellite, TecSAR-2, is under development.
 This satellite is characterized by a larger antenna, longer imaging ranges and multi-polarization capabilities.
 Due to the modular design of the TecSAR spacecraft, the implementation of these improvements does not require major changes to the hardware design.

 • The TecSAR spacecraft and its payload are operating nominally in 2010.